projectdiscovery/nuclei-templates/CONTRIBUTING.md

-# Template Contributing Guidelines
+# Template Contribution Guidelines

 This documentation contains a set of guidelines to help you during the contribution process.
 We are happy to welcome all the contributions from anyone willing to **improve/add** new **templates** to this project.
-Thank you for helping out and remember,**no contribution is too small.**
+Thank you for helping out and remember, **no contribution is too small.**

 # Submitting Nuclei Templates 👩‍💻👨‍💻